 Simple English definitions for legal terms

-Read a random definition: pair
+Read a random definition: property division

 New York Case-Law: This refers to the laws in the state of New York that protect consumers from fraudulent business schemes.
 One example is the case of People v.
 Lipsitz, where a person was found guilty of using spam emails to deceive people and violate consumer protection laws in New York.